 - Collaborating with other university offices, government agencies, and external advocacy groups to develop university policies and procedures to accommodate persons with disabilities and to prevent and respond to discrimination on the basis of disability.

 - Developing and maintaining investigative procedures and processes to resolve complaints and inquiries from university offices, students, and employees.

 - Making determinations about allegations of discrimination and non-compliance under the ADA and other applicable federal and state laws regarding discrimination on the basis of disability.

 Complaints regarding discrimination on the basis of a disability or regarding accessibility concerns, can be made to the Office for Equal Opportunity.
-For more information on filing a complaint of discrimination on the basis of a disability, please visit the File a Complaint Web Page.
-For more information on filing a complaint or concern relating to accessibility, please visit the File an Accessibility Complaint Web Page.
+For more information on filing a complaint of discrimination on the basis of a disability, please visit File a Complaint.
+For more information on filing a complaint or concern relating to accessibility, please visit File an Accessibility Complaint.

 Washington State University provides access, equal opportunity and reasonable accommodations in its services, programs, activities, education, and employment for individuals with disabilities.
 To request a disability accommodation, contact one of the following:

-For more information on policies and procedures guiding the university’s compliance efforts, visit the Publications and Policies Web Page.
+For more information on policies and procedures guiding the university’s compliance efforts, view our Publications and Policies.